arouyan/docs/docs/getting-started.md

 3. Click **Generate New Token** in the Personal Access Token section
 4. Add a name and select both the **read** and **write** scopes
 5. Click **Generate Token**
-6. The token will be displayed only once under the name you gave it.
+6. The token will be displayed only once, under the name you gave it.
 Paste the token in the credentials form in CAST AI console.

 ### Google Cloud Platform credentials

-To add GCP credentials you will need: **Service Account JSON**
+To add GCP credentials, you will need: **Service Account JSON**

 To get started, you need to create a service account in your Google Cloud Platform account and assign the required permissions.
 1. Enable APIs for your project